wp-plugins/drop-down-links/readme.txt

 == Description ==

-I wrote this plugin for use in WordPress.Currently I have just tested it with WP 3.0 as thats what runs on the site that it was meant to be used.
+This widget takes all the links and put them in a drop-down select instead of displaying them as links scattered all over the sidebar.
+Its meant to be very light weight and down to earth.

 == Installation ==